simonhm/IPEDS-E-Resources-Report/README.md

 ### emails.csv
-Edit this file to provide the list of emails to receive reports.
+Edit this file to provide the list of emails to receive reports when you run this program for ALL.

 For example: